 Apple Crumble Cupcakes!

-- Beat together the Butter/Stork and Sugar until light and fluffy.
-Add in the flour, eggs, and cinnamon and beat till smooth.
+- Beat together the butter and sugar until light and fluffy.
+Add in the flour, eggs, and cinnamon and beat until smooth.
 Fold through the apple mixture and spoon into your cupcake cases.
 Because of the apple, you will probably get more than 12 out of the batch.

 - Sprinkle on a layer of the crumble mixture (only about 1/2cm worth per cupcake) and then bake in the oven for 20-25 minutes or until baked through!